Chen-BBe/GitTut/README.md

     fetch & merge.

-## Q2 what different between pull and rebase?
+## Q2 what difference between pull and rebase?

     Typically use of rebase could be first use git checkout feature branch (your branch), and then git rebase on the source branch (master), that would then iteratively place your